Itisharajput/TrafficFlow-AI/README.md

 The dominant signal is same-time-yesterday congestion (46% importance) — confirming that Indian city traffic is highly repetitive day-to-day, which is exactly what makes short-term forecasting tractable with a relatively simple model.

-## Future Improvements
+## 🚀 Future Improvements

+- Build a React dashboard for interactive visualization
-- Integrate real-time traffic APIs
+- Integrate real traffic datasets
-- Train with real traffic datasets
+- Connect with Google Maps APIs
-- Deploy a live dashboard
+- Add live traffic prediction
-- Add accident detection using computer vision
+- Add accident detection using computer vision (YOLO + OpenCV)
-- Optimize routes using AI
+- Deploy the application online

 ## Author